Using Parent Organizations

 You can optionally set up your multi-tenant environment with an organizational hierarchy that uses parent organizations at the top level and has regular organizations grouped as children under those parent organizations.

-Unlike regular organizations, parent organizations can't be assigned quota, ownership, or workflow assignments.
+Note: Unlike regular organizations, parent organizations can't be assigned quota, ownership, or workflow assignments.

 Administrators can use parent organizations to delegate analysis and reporting tasks for the aggregated data of children organizations to Service Portal users without providing them administrative powers.
 The Parent Organization view provides a Service Portal user a limited view for searching and reporting purposes only (for example, a user can't access the Dashboard, Service Catalog, or Service Request pages).
 Also for some pages that the user has access to, no administrative actions are available (for example, the My Resources tab doesn't offer Recommendations, Actions, Reset OS drop downs and buttons).
 However, with this view, a user does have sufficient access to run some reports, search for VMs owned by the child organizations or by themselves, and run some cost analytics.